House of Dhamma

 Buddhist Mindfulness Meditation Online

-If you want to go from being “concerned about how to be emotionally balanced and clear-minded in the face of Covid 19, the economic downturn and even survival issues” to “being empowered, knowing exactly
+If you want to go from being “concerned about how to be emotionally balanced and clear-minded in the face of disease, economic downturn and even survival issues”

-Insight Meditation is a great option for you.
+to sustain and protect yourself” Insight Meditation is a great option for you.

-Don’t miss this opportunity to learn about and practise Insight Meditation at the House of Dhamma website.
+Don’t miss this opportunity to learn about and practise Insight meditation through the House of Dhamma website.
 You can dip into the talks, quotes, stories and meditation instructions online for free.
+In general, on-site courses at the House of Dhamma

-In general, on-site courses are one or two days long, quiet but not silent, in an air-conditioned room and if you prefer it, you can even sit on a chair.
+They are in an air-conditioned room and if you prefer it, you can sit on a chair.

 If you can breathe, stand, walk, sit and lie down, you can do it!

-or are in isolation.
+or were in isolation.

-The articles and activities posted here are free and are offered to give you options to find greater peace of mind.
+They are shared to give you some traditional options of finding greater peace of mind.

-They reflect attitudes and understandings that over the past 2,500 years have helped countless people find inner peace.
+They reflect attitudes and understandings that over the past 2,500 plus years have helped countless people find inner peace.

-If you wish to go deeper into the practice, you can join a session at the House of Dhamma in Bangkok or contact a Buddhist centre or group near you.
-Group sessions at the House of Dhamma are
+at the House of Dhamma in Bangkok or contact a Buddhist centre or group near you.

 they can often facilitate greater interest in your immediate environment and promote